zackxzhang/gpie/README.md

 ### Installation

-The fastest way to install GPie is from a prebuilt wheel using pip:
+The easiest way to install GPie is from a prebuilt wheel using pip:
 ```bash
 pip install --upgrade gpie
 ```